 Get the kids digging in the dirt!
 Teach them how to grow flowers and fun and see how their understanding of nature grows.
 Gardening is also shown to have a variety of health benefits for kids including engaging all the senses, physical activity, fine motor skill development, learning patience, promoting healthy eating, plus it builds self confidence and a sense of responsibility.

-I love this idea and have done it a number of times with my kids.
-I get large rolls of paper and attach them to the fence, then I provide the kids with paints and let them go crazy!
+I love this idea and have done it a number of times with my kids especially when they are younger.
+I get large rolls of paper, then I provide the kids with paints (or silly string, or water guns with coloured water) and let them go crazy!
 They can paint with their hands, brushes, sponges and more.
 One of the kids favourite projects was using sponges, dipping them in paint, and throwing them at the paper.
 This can get SUPER messy, but is also so much fun.

 This is such a passion around here.
 I have a family full of star gazers.
 Even better when there is a meteor shower.
 This is a wonderful project for your kids at home, or at a summer camp.
 Find some dark sky and enjoy the universe!